aaron-grau/curic/react/projects/synthesizer/README.md

 ## Phase 7: Jukebox

 Let's create a `Jukebox` to display and play our recorded tracks.
-We're going to add to the state a boolean `playing` to indicate if a track is playing or not.
+We're going to add to the state a boolean `isPlaying` to indicate if a track is playing or not.

 ### Action Creators
 * Create a `actions/playing_actions.js` file.